LexoL/RepData_PeerAssessment1/PA1_template.md

 LexoL
 January 10, 2016

-The report falls into 8 sections that corresponds the first eight steps of the course project assignment.
-The ninth step neen not be presented in this report.
+The report falls into 8 sections just in correspondence to the first eight steps of the course project assignment.
+The ninth step need not be presented in this report: the last step is about the report saving and submitting.

 ## 1. Code for reading in the dataset and/or processing the data

-First, we check if all the libraies and file are avilable.
+First, we check if all the libraries and file are available.

 ```r